 Math 30 may be taken concurrently with or prior to Math 31.
 Math 30-2 is not a suitable prerequisite for Math 31.
 Mathematics 31 is a course in calculus, vectors and electives intended for students who have high mathematical ability.
-Consider Math 31 if your post-secondary program includes higher math (programs like Business, Engineering or Computer Science) to better prepare you to do well in those courses.
+This is a required course for admissions to the Faculties of Engineering, Pre-Medicine and Dentistry as well as Computing Science-Mathematics.
+It is highly recommended for the Faculties of Pharmacy and Rehabilitation Medicine.

 Mathematics 20-2 builds on key concepts from Mathematics 10C.
 Learning through problem solving is the key focus.
 Students develop and refine their own way of solving problems and show their work in a variety of ways.
-Students use mathematical vocabulary to explain how they solve problems and

-Continue to acquire the mathematical processes of communication, making connections, mental mathematics and visualization and the use of technology as a tool.
+Students use mathematical vocabulary to explain how they solve problems and continue to acquire the mathematical processes of communication, making connections, mental mathematics, visualization and the use of technology as a tool.

-- Measurement: develop special sense and proportional reasoning - Geometry: develop special sense - Number and logic: develop number sense and logical reasoning - Relations and Functions: develop algebraic and graphical reasoning through the study of relations - Research Project: develop an appreciation of the role of mathematics in society
+- -Measurement: develop special sense and proportional reasoning - Geometry: develop special sense - Number and logic: develop number sense and logical reasoning - Relations and Functions: develop algebraic and graphical reasoning through the study of relations - Research Project: develop an appreciation of the role of mathematics in society

 Mathematics 30-2 builds on key concepts from Mathematics 20-2.
 Learning through problem solving is the key focus.
 Students develop and refine their own way of solving problems and show their work in a variety of ways.
-Students use mathematical vocabulary to explain how they solve problems and continue to acquire the mathematical processes of communication, making connections, mental mathematics and visualization, and the use of technology as a tool.
+Students use mathematical vocabulary to explain how they solve problems and continue to acquire the mathematical processes of communication, making connections, mental mathematics, and visualization, and the use of technology as a tool.